 How to Make a Buffalo Check Fall Wreath

-If you prefer a video tutorial to show how I tuck the edges of the Buffalo plaid fabric or create the simple bow, for example, scroll up.
+If you prefer a video tutorial to show how I tuck the edges of the Buffalo plaid fabric or create the simple bow, for example, watch the one here on this page.
 It’s a really fun wreath to make and doesn’t take much time at all.

 Buffalo Check Fall Wreath with a Free SVG File